d-strobel/mage-fish-completions/README.md

 ```
 * After downloading the completion script, restart your terminal to activate the completions.
 * Now you can navigate into a directory containing a Magefile, type mage in the terminal, and hit Tab to see the Mage targets with their corresponding descriptions.

+## License

+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](LICENSE) file for more details.